worldbank/GLAD/00_documentation/eap_2019_sea-plm_v01_m_wrk_a_glad_all.md

 urban_o2      30680    724  846.6989          8     10708  Original variable of urban: population size of the school area
 male          31199      2  .5063944          0         1  Learner gender is male/female
 escs          31126  12156  2.32e-16  -3.286241  4.232243  Socioeconomic status: SEA-PLM
+qescs         31126      5  3.083339          1         5  Quintiles of Socio-Economic Status
+has_qescs     31200      2  .9976282          0         1  Dummy variable for observations with a valid QESCS
 strata        31200     18  5.372724          1        18  Strata
 learner_we~t  31200    869   174.307   8.318038  798.3182  Learner weight
 weight_re~e1  31200    866  174.4663          0  1350.987  Replicate weight 1